 Should I buy a Philips Ambilight TV?

 Not every Ambilight TV is made the same, though.
-Low-end models have “2-sided” Ambilight, meaning colour emanates from the left and right of the TV.
-The rest have a “3-sided” array, with LEDs pointing upwards too.
-For the full Ambilight experience, you want this feature.
+Low-end models have two-sided Ambilight, meaning colour emanates from the left and right of the TV.
+Mid-spec models have three-sided Ambilight, with LEDs pointing upwards too.
+Some very premium models, like the 2020 flagship OLED+935, now come with four-sided Ambilight, meaning the LEDs glow from the bottom edge of the set too.

 While Ambilight separates Philips TVs from the rest, there’s still a lot to consider within the company’s own range.
-It offers many models, from budget LCDs all the way up to the glorious OLED Philips 9000.
+It offers many models, from budget LCDs all the way up to high-end OLED TV models – which tend to pack in excellent built-in audio courtesy of Bowers & Wilkins

-Most of the Philips TVs we’ve reviewed recently have fairly mediocre on-board sound.
+Most of Philips' LCDs tend to have fairly mediocre on-board sound.
 But this is nothing to worry about if you plan to use your own speakers or a surround system, which we always recommend.